Cowes Floating Bridge: Current operations

 The ferry operates daily, normally for around 18 hours a day between 05:00 to 00:30, although starts slightly later on Sundays.
-There are regular crossings at around every 10 – 15 minutes, with no formal timetable.
+There are regular crossings at around every 10 – 15 minutes, with no formal timetable other than first and last crossings.
 Public transport connections are available on both sides by Southern Vectis bus route 1 in Cowes and routes 4 and 5 in East Cowes linking to Newport and Ryde.
 Annually, the floating bridge transports around 1.5 million pedestrians and 400,000 vehicles.
 At certain times of the year the ferry is unable to operate as it goes through an annual refit.
 During this time a foot passenger ferry is operated, however the only alternative for vehicles is to travel along the River Medina and cross at Newport.

 The tidal nature of the River Medina can periodically restrict operations of the floating bridge during times of very low tides.
 Normal tides can give a variation in the river width from 70 metres to 140 metres, but in September 2007 exceptionally low tides caused by a full moon resulted in the river being too shallow for the bridge to operate.
 Similarly in 2003 the ferry was left stranded on the banks of the East Cowes side of the river as the tide decreased due to difficulties with a vehicle disembarking the vessel, leaving it grounded.
 It was then unable to move until the next high tide later that day.

-Due to the Isle of Wight Council Budget Cuts in 2010, the Isle of Wight Council began considering charging 50p each way for pedestrians, cyclists, car passengers, and pillions on the floating bridge.
+Due to the Isle of Wight Council budget cuts in 2010, the Isle of Wight Council began considering charging 50p each way for pedestrians, cyclists, car passengers, and pillions on the floating bridge.
 In January 2011, the East Cowes Town Council passed a resolution about the floating bridge and residents have been calling for a public consultation on the floating bridge arguing that charging to cross the river could affect the local economies of the two interdependent towns.
 The River Medina traditionally has not been bridged with a fixed-link bridge in order to allow yachts and barges carrying goods to pass up river to the rest of the island.
 The last charge for pedestrians ended in 1992 and was 10p.
 As of September 2016, pedestrian and bicycle charges were 70p for a return using a Saver Card, or £1 for a return using the ticket machines, although under 18s are still free.

 Financial performance

-In October 2019 the publication of a Freedom of Information request showed the financial performance of the floating bridge from the financial year of 2015–16 to the first 5 months of 2019–20.
+In October 2019 the publication of a freedom of information request showed the financial performance of the floating bridge from the financial year of 2015–16 to the first 5 months of 2019–20.
 The cost of additional launch services and perceived unreliability of the new vessel from 2017 was blamed for the loss in revenue.